 You can also entrust your child to North’s own Child Care Center, which offers care by early childhood educators for the NSC community right on campus.
 If you are searching for resources or confidential support, please visit the Benefits Hub located in our new Equity Welcome Center.
 This center is dedicated to reducing the gap in educational achievement for our marginalized students, and by supporting efforts to make North more inclusive, equitable, and accessible to all members of the community.

-Missing the arts?
+A fan of the arts?
 North’s Art Gallery features student, employee and community art.
-And be sure you don’t miss the annual Licton Springs Review!
+And be sure you don’t miss the annual Licton Springs Review.
 The review showcases poetry, essays, photography and more all by members of the NSC community.

 North’s campus has ample parking and a quiet suburban feel right in your neighborhood--adjacent to North’s wetlands, the P-Patch and Greenlake Park just a few blocks away.
-There is also easy access to the Northgate/Thornton shopping and restaurant area, Metro bus service, a new Link Rail (opening Fall 2021) and currently a 15-minute drive to downtown.
+There is also easy access to the Northgate/Thornton shopping and restaurant area, Metro bus service, and new Northgate Link Rail (opening Fall 2021).
+The campus is a 15-minute drive to downtown.